On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Abstract

 \section{Abstract}

-This paper is concerned with a class of infinite-time horizon optimal stopping problems for spectrally negative \lev processes.
+We consider a class of infinite-time horizon optimal stopping problems for spectrally negative \lev processes.
 Focusing on strategies of threshold type, we write explicit expressions for the corresponding expected payoff via the scale function, and further pursue optimal candidate threshold levels.
 We obtain and show the equivalence of the continuous/smooth fit condition and the first-order condition for maximization over threshold levels.
-This together with problem-specific information about the payoff function can prove optimality over all stopping times.
-As examples, we give a short proof of the McKean optimal stopping problem (perpetual American put option) and solve an extension to Egami and Yamazaki \cite{Egami-Yamazaki-2010-1}.
+As examples of its applications, we give a short proof of the McKean optimal stopping problem (perpetual American put option) and solve an extension to Egami and Yamazaki \cite{Egami-Yamazaki-2010-1}.

 {\textbf{Key words:} Optimal stopping; Spectrally negative \lev processes; Scale functions; Continuous and smooth fit\\ Mathematics Subject Classification (2010) : Primary: 60G40 Secondary: 60J75 }\\